Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 ### Step 2: Update Test Data with Assignments

 File: `db/data/sap.capire.incidents-Incidents.csv`
- *   Add the `assignedTo` column and assign incidents to our test users.
+ *   Add the 'assignedTo' column and assign incidents to our test users.
  *   **Note:** Use the actual user IDs from your IdP.
 For this lab, we'll use their email addresses as a stand-in.

 ```